With parenchymal bleeding. Parenchymal bleeding. Video: emergency care for severe bleeding

 Spleen

-The spleen deposits blood.
-With her injury, life-threatening blood loss can develop.
-As in the liver, subcapsular ruptures can also form in the spleen.
+The spleen stores blood.
+If it is injured, it may develop life-threatening blood loss As in the liver, subcapsular tears can also form in the spleen.
 This kind of damage can be misleading.
-The clinic of acute blood loss will develop not after an injury, but in a few days, when the capsule bursts under the pressure of the blood bursting from the inside.
-Spleen injury, unfortunately, is not uncommon in childhood.
+The clinical picture of acute blood loss will develop not after the injury, but after a few days, when the capsule bursts under the pressure of the blood bursting from the inside.
+Trauma to the spleen, unfortunately, is not a rare occurrence in childhood.

 How to suspect internal bleeding, what measures to take

-• anamnesis (the presence of trauma to the abdomen, chest, lower back);
+• medical history (presence of trauma to the abdomen, chest, lower back);

 • visual examination (presence of hematomas, bruises, abrasions on the skin of the chest, abdomen, fracture of one or more ribs);

-• complaints (pain in the area of alleged bleeding, severe weakness);
+• complaints (pain in the area of suspected bleeding, severe weakness);

 • appearance (pale skin, cold sweat, pointed facial features);